dustman7g/tech-challenge-2025/docs/part-two-operational-analysis-and-improvement-plan.md

 ### Security Gaps
 - Management EC2 has direct internet access but no MFA/bastion protections.
-- No encryption settings enforced on EBS volumes.
+- No encryption settings enforced on EBS volumes for the ASG instances.
 - Security groups allow SSH; no session logging or intrusion detection.
 - No centralized logging of ALB or EC2 activity.
 - One significant IAM security gap is the use of overly permissive roles that allow unnecessary actions beyond SSH and web serving.

 ### Availability Issues
 - Only 3 subnets does not allow you to spread each segment across multiple AZs.
 Having two subnets per Management, Application, and Backend would be ideal.
+ - Note: ended up needing multiple subnets for App and MGMT to use ALB and ASG need to multi AZs.
 - Only one management instance (single point of failure).
 - Auto Scaling Group (ASG) is spread across AZs, but backend subnet unused for HA.
 - No health checks or alarms beyond ALB defaults.